0800 9774848

 Be polite and professional

-Politeness and professionalism should be at the heart of all communication in business, whether with a customer, supplier or employee, and this should be the cornerstone of any successful relationship with a customer’s accounts payable department.
+Politeness and professionalism should be at the heart of all business communication, whether with a customer, supplier or colleague.
+This is especially important when building relationships with accounts payable teams.

 Try to be consistent, too, between how you approach different invoices owed by the same customer.
 Being too lenient with one invoice can set a precedent and lead that customer to think they can delay the payment of the next invoice as well.